Filial Play Therapy for Parent-Child Connection

 • Ongoing reflection and support

-📍 Available in person in Bengaluru
+📍 Available in person in Bangalore

 (Online support for parents may be discussed depending on needs.)